Phillip Boudreault: Nomads

 On 16 April 2016, Boudreault suffered a punctured lung after being shot while riding his motorcycle near Lachute, Quebec.
-The Sûreté du Québec believe the shooting was related to organized crime.
+The Sûreté du Québec stated that the incident was related to organized crime.
+Boudreault's shooting was allegedly related to a territorial dispute within the Hells Angels.
 The attempted murder against Boudreault was the first time someone had tried to kill a high-ranking Hells Angels at liberty in Quebec since the murder of Normand Hamel on 17 April 2000.
 In August 2016, the Nomad chapter based in Ottawa was disbanded in what was seen as a victory for the Sherbrooke chapter over the control of drug territory in Quebec.

 In January 2018, the Nomad chapter in Ottawa was reestablished.
-Radio-Canada, citing police sources stated: "“Ottawa-based Nomads chapter recently obtained a new charter from the Hells Angels, but will need to be careful not to encroach on territory ruled by Quebec Hells Angels.".
-On 19 May 2018, Boudreault married longtime girlfriend Megan Rose at a small outdoor ceremony in Niagara Falls, Ontario.
-In July 2018, it was revealed that Christopher Casola, a tax officer with the Canada Revenue Agency and a member of the Bacchus Motorcycle Club, had accessed Boudreault's tax records in November–December 2014.
+Radio-Canada, citing police sources stated: "Ottawa-based Nomads chapter recently obtained a new charter from the Hells Angels, but will need to be careful not to encroach on territory ruled by Quebec Hells Angels".
+On 19 May 2018, Boudreault married longtime girlfriend Megan Rose at a small outdoor ceremony in Niagara Falls.
+In July 2018, it was revealed that Christopher Casola, a tax officer with the Canada Revenue Agency and a member of the Bacchus Motorcycle Club, had accessed Boudreault's tax records in November and December 2014.